Claire-Potter/Disney-Star/README.md

  - The flow from one section to another through easy to find site buttons, consistantly styled.
  - Consistent layout, colours, visual aids and messaging.
  - The use of Disney characters really engages with a user's inner child and sense of nostalgia.
  - The quiz provides a challenge to the user to be able to improve their knowledge.
-It also allows the user to take a walk down memory lane as they rememeber their favourite Disney movies.
+It also allows the user to take a walk down memory lane as they remember their favourite Disney movies.

 ### Trade-offs